Individual dog training with a trained professional is available right at our facility!

 -During a daycare visit: $20 for a 30 minute session

--On Saturdays with owner present: $30 for 45 minutes
+-On Saturdays with owner present: $30 for one hour

 The training sessions during daycare can be used to reinforce things that your dog already knows such as obedience cues (sit, lay down, stay, coming when called and leave it), leash walking, and off leash heeling.
 This helps keep cues fresh in your dog’s mind during times when you may not be able to put in practice sessions with the dog.
 These sessions can also be used to help your dog work on learning the mentioned behaviors.
 In order for you to see results at home, you will need to come in for at least one private Saturday session to ensure